Gastrointestinal stromal tumour (GIST)

 GISTs are caused by genetic mutations that occur in the cells of the digestive tract, specifically in a type of cell called the interstitial cell of Cajal (ICC).
 These cells help regulate the movement of food through the digestive tract.
 The most common mutations associated with GISTs involve the KIT gene or the PDGFRA gene.
 These mutations cause the cells to grow uncontrollably, leading to the development of a tumour.

 Most GISTs occur sporadically, meaning the mutations happen by chance and are not inherited.
-However, in rare cases, GISTs can be part of a genetic syndrome that runs in families, such as neurofibromatosis type 1 (NF1) or Carney-Stratakis syndrome.
+However, in rare cases, GISTs can be part of a genetic syndrome in families, such as neurofibromatosis type 1 (NF1) or Carney-Stratakis syndrome.
 People with these syndromes have a higher risk of developing GISTs and other types of tumours.

 Histologic types